VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_art.md

 **Vibe**: Does your environment put you in the right mood?

 This doesn't mean relaxed, necessarily.
 You might be working on something where being high energy or creative is more important than slow and methodical.
 Your environment might also need to be capable of supporting multiple moods.

+You also may want it to intentionally help you get into a mood other than your default-state.
+Maybe you want it to make you feel inspired to take risks and create or maybe you want it to inspire you to slow down, enjoy a cup of hot chocolate and read a book.

 How do you get those right?
 Eh, mostly experimentation - but there's a few easy things you can try: